YMV is the epitome of homeschooling done right.

 Mr. Ricky Micou

-Prerequisite: some musical experience (instrumental or vocal) and a love for music; personal digital device (laptop or tablet) with music recording software
+Prerequisite: some musical experience (instrumental or vocal) and a love for music; personal digital device (laptop or tablet) with music recording software; hotspot (not phone)

-This course is designed to teach students to create and produce music using professional software and hardware.
+This course explores how to use technology and theory to create basic songs.
+It is an introductory course to music technology and theory.
 Students will participate in group and individual projects covering many musical styles.
 Learn music production techniques used by music industry professionals!
-Students must bring laptop to class.
+Students must bring laptop and hotspot to class.

 $56/mo plus $30 supply fee paid directly to teacher